 - Access to rich compost and rock dust (for additional fee)

-- Training and workshops from expert gardeners
+- Training and workshops on various organic gardening topics

 We thank you for your interest in the community garden and hope you will join us during this very exciting time!